virtualansoftware/tutorials/docs/Idaithalam.md

-## Used for API testing.
+## Used for API testing/Db Validation and Kafka message validation.
-* Most of the common use case, You can execute as Regression test suite for the test case executed manually via POSTMAN.
+* Most of the common use case, You can execute as Regression test suite for the test case executed manually.
-* Run the testcase via POSTMAN and store the response as Example with response data in the POSTMAN for all the test cases that you had executed.
-* Export all the API request and Response as POSTMAN collection.
-* POSTMAN Collection can be passed as Input as Idaithalam.
 * Idaithalam can be integrated along Continuous Integration and Continuous Delivery(CI/CD) with Pipeline.
-* Idaithalam take the POSTMAN Collection as Input and Covert as Cucumber Feature file.
+* Idaithalam take the Excel as Input and Covert as Cucumber Feature file.
 * Cucumblan-API another product will execute the feature file and Produce the Cucumber Report with BDD style.

-## Used for Contract testing.
+* Used for Agile sprint-end Regression testing.
-* Support for Contract testing.
+* Used for Contract testing.

-## Used for Production Checkout.
 * Utilized to run against selected use case that needs to validated against Production Checkout(Validation during the production release).

-## Used for Agile sprint-end Regression testing.
-* During the sprint, You can run all the test cases Manually and then save the response via POSTMAN.
-Using Idaithalam, Export the POSTMAN Collection and Pass Collection to Idaithalam and will execute and produce the Excellent cucumber HTML Report with all the charts.

 ----